tranhelen/tranhelen/_posts/2019-04-29-wedontrespect.md

 > He turned his head slowly from Linda to me and looked me up and down with obvious disdain and an undisguised lack of interest.
 "We don't respect dilettantes," he spat out, and turned back to Linda.

-This passage has stuck with me for years.
 Cash writes, upon awakening, she was filled with humiliation.
 She had written a few songs with some success but it felt false somehow.
 So, she changed her approach.
 Back to this in a bit.

 <hr class="--small" />

-After I read about Cash's dream, I had many silent hours to answer some questions as I walked.
+I had many silent hours to answer questions as I walked.
 Was I actually good at the things I felt good at?
 Did I deserve to feel prideful of any of my life?
 How much time had I put into it?
 Will I be happy with the results in five years if I continue with my current habits?

 <figure class="journal__image">
     <img src="/img/posts/042919-kungsleden.jpg" alt="Picture of the Kungsleden, which I took on my first walk in 2016" />